Noah-Huppert/Idle-Thumbs/README.md

 Idle-Thumbs
 ===========

-A Chrome extension for listening to Idle Thumbs podcast
+A Chrome extension for listening to Idle Thumbs podcasts